 - There are no exclusions for problems that may commonly be seen in certain purebreds (a big plus!).

 - The younger your pet is when insured, the lower the premium.

-The only things not covered are standard for most policies, the most common being pre-existing conditions and boarding.
+The only things not covered are standard for most policies, the most common being pre-existing conditions.